-- [valuation of investment properties; - net realisable value of development properties; - impairment of non-financial assets; - allowance for expected credit losses of trade and other receivables; - · accounting for government assistance; - · revenue recognition for development properties; and - estimation of total contract costs for construction contracts.]
+- [valuation of investment properties; - net realisable value of development properties; - impairment of non-financial assets; - allowance for expected credit losses of trade and other receivables; - · revenue recognition for development properties; and - estimation of total contract costs for construction contracts.]

-Further details on significant judgements and estimation uncertainties impacted by the COVID-19 pandemic are included in the discussion below.
+Further details on significant judgements and estimation uncertainties are included in the discussion below.